 Quadrant actively seeks collaboration with other organizations in the delivery of recreational marine industry training.
 Our program was developed, and continues to be used to train apprentices in the boatyards of British Columbia on the west coast of Canada.
-It is now being implemented by the province of Nova Scotia on Canada's east coast and by Gold Coast Yachts in the US Virgin Islands.
+It is now being implemented by the province of Nova Scotia on Canada's east coast.

 Our experience in program design, training materials development and workplace assessment is unique in the marine service and repair industry.
 Manufacturers will also find our standards and practices consistent with construction goals.
 The broad understanding targeted by the Quadrant program will be a major asset for anyone looking to build a career in manufacturing.

 A properly managed competency based training program will deliver the following components of skill to trainees in the industry:

 Understanding of materials — what they can do and not do, Safety with hazardous materials

 Tool use — how to be safe and how to care for tools

 Basic trade mathematics that applies to boatyard work